 Click here to read the complete illustrated article as originally published or scroll down to read the text article.

+Whether it’s bringing revolutionary control systems to the transportation marketplace, bolstering a nation’s defense through its sensors, or implementing flight control systems for regional and commercial aircraft, the company’s influence is as far in distance as its impact is in depth.
 In a conversation with Industry Today, Mark Halinaty, President and CEO of Thales Canada, talks about the roots of his company’s flagship products, their significance in today’s world, and why the present has him optimistic about big things in the future.
-Steve Engelhardt reports.

 Thales Canada serves as the pioneer of Communications-Based Train Control (CBTC) technology, beginning their efforts back in 1985.
 Over time, the system evolved to meet changing needs in the transportation world, gaining in success and reputation from its ability to optimize operating and maintenance costs throughout the system’s life cycle.
 “Our CBTC SelTrac® system was the first of its kind in the 80s, and it really has grown to become the industry standard today,” Halinaty says.
 The technology has a global influence, as CBTC SelTrac® system has been implemented in over 60 projects and operates on more than 1,600 kilometers of track around the world, mostly in major urban centers, and carries an estimated 3 billion passengers annually.
 And with three recent contracts locked up, with one in Japan and two in South America, those numbers continue to grow.